Double your impact

 Alliance for New Music-Theatre

 Jacqueline Schwab, best known for her work with Ken Burns and featured in several of his television documentaries, joined the project as Lead Collaborator and Musician.
 She has drawn inspiration for the piano music she has arranged for this presentation from her Ukrainian heritage.
-Local composer, musician, and Alliance company member Andrew E Simpson will also be featured on the accordion.

-Gyöngyvér Bognár, film and theater superstar from Hungary, who, newly immigrated with her husband Janos Szász, has made her DC debut in this project, along with their ten-year old son Jakob.
+Cast members included Gyöngyvér Bognár, film and theater superstar from Hungary, who, newly immigrated with her husband Janos Szász, has made her DC debut in this project, along with their ten-year old son Jakob.
 Lise Bruneau, Karina Hilleard, Michael Kevin Darnell, and Matty Griffiths, round out the exceptional cast.

 The project is part of New Music-Theatre’s commitment to cross-cultural collaboration and integrating music with drama as catalyst for discussion on issues of relevance to our community and the world: changing the conversation through the arts.